pem/vercmp/README.txt

 so on.

 Only digits and dots are accepted, no letters.
-If a malformed string is given, errno is set to EINVAL and 0 is returned.
+If a malformed string is given, errno is set to EINVAL or ERANGE and 0 is returned.
 However, a trailing dot is accepted.
 (Mostly for coding convenience, treating as an error would be awkward.)